Log-Hessian and Deviation Bounds for Markov Semi-Groups, and Regularization Effect in $L^1$: Laguerre's semi-groups

-In this final section, we prove Talagrand's conjecture for Laguerre's semigroups, by means of the strategy of the supremum.
-Such a conjecture makes sense also in this setting since the Laguerre semigroups enjoy an hypercontractive property \cite{Kor87, GLLNU05}.
+In this final section, we prove Talagrand's regularization effect for Laguerre's semi-groups, by means of the strategy of the uniform bound on $P_t$.
+Such a regularization makes sense also in this setting since the Laguerre semi-groups enjoy an hypercontractive property \cite{Kor87, GLLNU05}.